Visualizing Deep Neural Networks with Topographic Activation Maps: Conclusion

 \section{Conclusion}

-Topographic activation maps are a promising visualization tool to get insight into the internal representations of \acp{DNN}.
-Our technique simplifies high-dimensional neural activity in a hidden layer of the \ac{DNN} model into a two-dimensional visualization.
-This allows to obtain a graphical overview that can be used to visually compare \ac{DNN} representations between groups of interest without being restricted to using only the output classes of the model.
+Topographic activation maps are a promising tool to get insight into the internal representations of \acp{DNN}.
+Our technique simplifies hidden layer activations as a two-dimensional visualization to provide a comparative overview of representations of groups of inputs.
+It is capable of showing activations of each neuron in \acp{MLP} but \ac{CNN} feature maps need to be aggregated such that large feature maps might not be represented optimally.

-Our visualization technique alone does not explicitly provide explanations of the model representations or decisions.
-It still requires a human to visually interpret the results or to perform further downstream analyses, like computing feature visualization or saliency maps, to explain what the regions are responsible for.
-While topographic maps are easy to interpret by visual inspection, relating the visualization to useful insight into the model requires some practice, especially for highly-complex models that are used in practical applications.
+Our technique alone does not provide explanations of the model representations or decisions.
+It still requires a human to interpret the results or to perform further downstream analyses to explain what the regions are responsible for.
+While topographic maps are easy to interpret by visual inspection, relating the visualization to useful insight into the model requires practice, especially for highly-complex models that are used in practical applications.
 We therefore recommend to first get familiar with the technique by using toy examples before applying it to real-world models.

 In future research, we will investigate how to generate explanations of the regions in our topographic map visualization.
-For example, we will automatically detect group-responsive regions and perform feature visualization for the corresponding filters of the model to understand which patterns it uses to detect the respective group.
-Moreover, we will research extensions of our technique to create topographic map visualizations that span multiple layers.
+For example, we will automatically detect group-responsive regions and perform feature visualization for the corresponding filters of the model to understand which patterns it uses to detect the group.
+Moreover, we will extend our technique to create multi-layer topographic maps.